holisticnetworking/title-to-terms/readme.txt

 NEW REPOSITORY ON [GITHUB!](https://github.com/holisticnetworking/title-to-tags) Please consider making a contribution to good code.

-This plugin automatically converts keywords in a post title to tags upon saving.
-It includes a user-editable list of words you want the plugin to ignore, which by default includes the more obviously-useless words like "I" or "wasn't."
-You can also reset the list back to defaults by deleting the current list.
+The ultimate auto-tagging plugin for WordPress.

+Title to Terms Ultimate is for every WordPress admin that needs tags, categories and other taxonomies filled out, but rarely gets what they need.
+For each post type in your WordPress installation, T2TU will allow you to assign a taxonomy to be automatically updated with keywords pulled from the title of the post.

+Every time a post gets saved or updated, T2TU analyzes the title of the post for usable keywords.
+A list of user-configurable "Stop Words" is checked by the parser, so that words like "I" or "going" don't get made into ultimately useless tags.

+T2TU can be configured to either add new tags to a post or append additional tags.

 *   Converts keywords in post titles to tags
 *   Includes user-editable list of words to be ignored